jwr14/1.Threadster/README.md

-A project with multiple threads in C
+A project with multiple threads - C
 ====================

 multiple threads in C